 NCA VIRTUAL ACADEMY

-100% Virtual Option!
-NCA Virtual Academy offers 100% off-campus learning for families who prefer to have their students learn from home.
-NCA teachers facilitate high quality engaging virtual learning with parent support.
-Provides increased learning flexibility while remaining a part of the NCA community.
-Please note that students who are 100% virtual do not participate with on-campus learning or activities during the school day.
-As with our traditional school, this enrollment option is within our shared unified school community, is guided by NCA teachers, contains our high academic excellence standards, solid biblical integration, and meaningful student discipleship.
+NCA Virtual Academy offers a unique 100% virtual program with on-campus elective options available for families who prefer to have their students learn core classes from home.
+NCA faculty facilitate high quality engaging virtual learning with parent support.
+This program provides increased learning flexibility while remaining a part of the NCA community.
+As with our traditional school, this enrollment option is guided by NCA faculty and contains our high academic excellence standards, solid biblical integration, and meaningful student discipleship.

 Contact our Admissions Office with questions: email@example.com